Coded-Commerce-LLC/WooCommerce-Load-Test/README.md

 ### Synthetic Test

-The load test it not currently hooked into the synthetic test.
+The load test is not currently hooked into the synthetic test.
 Still working on that.

 To install Puppeteer `sudo npm install -g puppeteer --unsafe-perm=true --allow-root`